 - To perform the data push after the occurrence of a certain event, create the data push action and assign it to an event rule. - To push the data at a regular interval, schedule the data push action.
-See Event Rules and Actions (on page 231).

-To configure data push settings:

-- 1. Choose Device Settings > Data Push. - 2.
+See Event Rules and Actions (on page 199). - ► To configure data push settings: - 1.
+Choose Device Settings > Data Push. - 2.
 To specify a destination, click + New Destination. - 3.
 Do the following to set up the URL field. - a.
-Click to select http or https.

-b.
-Type the URL or host name in the accompanying text box.

-4. If selecting https, a CA certificate is required for making the connection.
-Click to install it.
-Then you can:

-Click Show to view the certificate's content.
+Click to select http or https. - b.
+Type the URL or host name in the accompanying text box. - If selecting https, a CA certificate is required for making the connection.
+Click Then you can: - Click Show to view the certificate's content. - Click Remove to delete the installed certificate if it is inappropriate.

-Browse ...

-• Click Remove to delete the installed certificate if it is inappropriate.

-Note: If the required certificate file is a chain of certificates, and you are not sure about the requirements of a certificate chain, see TLS Certificate Chain (on page 645).
+Note: If the required certificate file is a chain of certificates, and you are not sure about the requirements of a certificate chain, see TLS Certificate Chain (on page 526).

 - 5. If the destination server requires authentication, select the Use Authentication checkbox, and enter the following data. - User name comprising up to 64 characters - Password comprising up to 128 characters - 6.
-In the Entry Type field, determine the data that will be transmitted. - Asset management tag list: Transmit the information of the specified asset strip(s), including the general status of the specified strip(s) and a list of asset tags.
-The asset tags list also includes the tags on blade extension strips, if any. - Asset management log: Transmit the log of all asset strips, which is generated when there are changes made to asset tags and asset strips, including asset tag connection or disconnection events. - Sensor log: Transmit the record of all logged sensors, including their sensor readings and/or status.
+In the Entry Type field, determine the data that will be transmitted. - Sensor log: Transmit the record of all logged sensors, including their sensor readings and/or status.
 Logged sensors refer to all internal and/or environmental sensors/actuators that you have selected on the Data Logging page.
-See Setting Data Logging (on page 292). - 7.
-If "Asset management tag list" is selected in the above step, specify the asset strip(s) whose information to send.
-For BCM2 with only one FEATURE port, only one asset strip is available. - To specify the asset strip(s), select them one by one from the Available AMS Ports list.
-Or click Select All to add all. - To remove the asset strip(s), click that asset strip's X in the Selected AMS Ports field.
-Or click Deselect All to remove all. - 8.
-Click Create. - 9.
+See Setting Data Logging (on page 237). - 7.
+Click Create. - 8.
 Repeat the same steps for additional destinations.
-Up to 64 destinations are supported.

-To modify or delete data push settings:

-- 1. On the Data Push page, click the one you want in the list. - 2.
+Up to 64 destinations are supported. - ► To modify or delete data push settings: - 1.
+On the Data Push page, click the one you want in the list. - 2.
 Perform either action below. - To modify settings, make necessary changes and then click Save. - To delete it, click Delete, and then confirm it on the confirmation message.